-The NSE instrument (see Figure 1) consists mainly of two large solenoids that generate the magnetic field that causes the precession of neutron spin (precession field).
-The precession of the spin is limited by $\pi/2$ -flippers, which are in front of the entrance and respectively exit of the first and second main solenoids; the π -flipper is located near the sample position.
+The NSE instrument (see Figure 1) consists mainly of two large water-cooled copper solenoids that generate the magnetic field that causes the precession of neutron spin (precession field).
+The precession of the spin is limited by the $\pi/2$, which are in front of the entrance and respectively exit of the first and second main solenoids; the π -flipper is located near the sample position.
 The embedding fields for the flippers are generated by Helmholtz-type coil pairs around the flipper locations.
 After leaving the last flipper the neutrons enter an analyzer containing 60 (30 x 30 cm2) magnetized CoTi supermirrors located in a solenoid set.
 These mirrors reflect only neutrons of one spin direction into the multidetector.
-Figure 1 (middle) shows the layout of the solenoids, the bottom part the engineering design of the J-NSE spectrometer.
-The main precession coils providing the strong precession region, are superconducting and fully compensated (no dipolar stray fields) in order to minimize the mutual influence of the different spectrometer components.
+By the addition of compensating loops the main coils and the analyzer coil are designed such that the mutual influence of the different spectrometer components is minimized.

 Depending on its velocity, each neutron undergoes a number of precessions in the first solenoid before hitting the sample.
-After the scattering process the π -flipper inverts the spin orientation so that the rotation in the second solenoid exactly compensates the first if the speed of the neutrons is not changed by the scattering (purely elastic process), whereas inelastically scattered neutrons collect a different phase angle of rotation, $\Delta \Psi \simeq \Delta v/v^2 \gamma J$, with $\gamma = 2\pi \times 2913.06598 \times 10^4 \,\mathrm{s}^{-1} \,\mathrm{T}^{-1}$ and J being the magnetic field integral (the integrated magnetic field a neutron experiences during its flight through the field).
-The distribution of the velocity changes Δv of neutrons that experienced an energy transfer during scattering at the sample - in terms of its cos-Fourier transform - is measured as polarization of the neutron beam at the end of the second solenoid after the last $\pi/2$ -flipper.
-Small velocity changes are proportional to the small energy changes $\hbar \omega$, ω being the frequency of the Fourier transform.
-The time parameter (Fourier time) is proportional to $\lambda^3 J$ and here in first instance is controlled by the current setting of the main coils, which determins the field integral J.
+After the scattering process the π -flipper inverts the spin orientation so that the rotation in the second solenoid exactly compensates the first if the speed of the neutrons is not changed by the scattering (purely elastic process), whereas inelastically scattered neutrons collect a different phase angle of rotation, $\Delta\Psi\simeq\Delta v/v^2\,\gamma\,J$, with $\gamma=2\pi\times2913.06598\times10^4\,\mathrm{s^{-1}\,T^{-1}}$.
+The distribution of the velocity changes Δv of the neutrons that suffer during scattering at the sample - in terms of it's cos-Fourier transform - is measured as polarization of the neutron beam at the end of the second solenoid after the last $\pi/2$ -flipper.
+Small velocity changes are proportional to the small energy changes $\hbar\omega$, ω being the frequency of the Fourier transform.
+The time parameter (Fourier time) is proportional to $\lambda^3 J$ and here in first instance is controlled by the current setting of the main coils (i.e. J).